imbforge/NGSpipe2go/pipelines/ChIPseq/README.md

   - ESSENTIAL_DB: UCSC assembly version for GREAT analysis (only for UCSC hg19, hg38, mm9 and mm10)
   - ESSENTIAL_BLACKLIST: path to bed file with problematic 'blacklist regions' to be excluded from analysis (optional).
   - ESSENTIAL_ADAPTER_SEQUENCE: adapter sequence to trim with Cutadapt (optional)
+  - ESSENTIAL_NEXTSEQTRIM: most Illumina instruments use a two-color chemistry like the NextSeq (exceptions: MiSeq, HiSeq).
+This option accounts for terminal G bases incorporated by faulty dark cycles during base quality trimming with cutadapt.
   - ESSENTIAL_MACS2_BROAD: use broad setting for broad peak calling in MACS2 (default false).
   - ESSENTIAL_DEDUPLICATION: remove duplicated reads in filtered branch (default false is strongly recommended for single end data).
   - ESSENTIAL_DUP: how MACS2 deals with duplicated reads or fragments.